NVGRA REMOVING AND INSTALLING BEAM SPLITTER

 A beam splitter is an optical device that splits beams (such as laser beams) into two (or more) beams.
 Beam splitters typically come in the form of a reflective device that can split beams into exactly 50/50, half of the beam being transmitted through the splitter and.
 A beam splitter or beamsplitter is an optical device that splits a beam of light into a transmitted and a reflected beam.
 It is a crucial part of many optical experimental and measurement systems, such as interferometers, also finding widespread application in fibre optic telecommunications.
 2. NOTE: Custom beamsplitters can be made with different dimensions, different split ratios, and optimized for different wavelengths.
 Standard beamsplitter coatings can also be applied to almost any right-angled prism.
 The split ratio of light transmittance and reflectance is 1:1 and is called a half mirror.
 The 2 forms of beamsplitters are cube and plate type.
 This passive device uses a specialized surface designed to both reflect and transmit light simultaneously.
 The resulting beams are directed along different paths, allowing a single light.
 [PDF]

-Does a beam splitter have a direction
+Does a beam splitter not require external power

-Does a beam splitter have a direction
+Does a beam splitter not require external power

 Is there a 128 MHz beam splitter